-This isn’t surprising, though.
-Even nine years ago, 53% of Democratic voters had a positive view of socialism.
+This isn’t surprising though.
+Even nine years ago, 53% of Democratic voters held a positive view of socialism.
 In 2018, the total rose to 57%.
-It’s a staggering number, one that serves as a demonstration of where the Democratic party has evolved to since the time of Kennedy.
+It’s a staggering number, one that serves as a demonstration of where the Democratic Party has evolved to since the time of John F. Kennedy.

 Biden is hoping to capture the support of a voter that is disturbed by both the Left’s proclivity towards socialism and utter insanity and the Right’s transmogrification into the wing of Trump.
 To gain this constituency, he’s relying on utilizing the appeal of him as the restorer of order and stability to the White House.
 In other words, the standard yet fair politician.

 Biden cannot purport to be able to bring stability to the White House when he is neither stable nor honest, though.
 If he can swiftly change a view he has held for literal decades in a span of a day, he is not authentic.
 He is rather a victim of the Left’s maelstrom — a cesspool comprised of victimization, immorality, and a Hobbesian view of the government.
 If you don’t quickly adapt and keep up with their standards, your candidacy is doomed.